-The following foundational beliefs are of key importance as we work together to improve our preschool outcomes, service delivery and SDI for children in Colorado who have and Individualized Education Program:

-- Learners receiving special education services are general education learners first and always. - Highly effective special education services and outcomes are dependent on highly effective Universal Instruction and a program-wide multi-tiered system of supports (MTSS). - Effective SDI is designed through collaboration between families and highly qualified educators. - SDI is delivered by special education and general education teachers and professionals in various settings across the day. - The Colorado Academic Standards implemented in high-quality early childhood settings support assessment, design and delivery of SDI. - Highly effective SDI flows from high quality, authentic and specific assessment information. - SDI supports learners to use tools, materials and strategies to access the appropriate routines and activities in preschool. - SDI helps educators and families address children's unique needs that are a result of the individual's disability.
+- The following foundational beliefs are of key importance as we work together to improve our preschool outcomes, services and SDI for our learners here in Colorado: - Learners receiving special education services are general education learners first and always. - Highly effective special education services and outcomes are dependent on highly effective Universal Instruction and a school-wide intervention system. - Effective SDI is designed through collaboration between families and highly qualified educators. - SDI is delivered by special education and general education teachers and professionals in various settings across the day. - The Colorado Academic Standards and Early Learning and Development Standards, and high quality early childhood settings should drive determination of a disability, identification of special education and related services, design, and delivery of SDI. - Highly effective SDI flows from high quality, authentic and specific assessment information. - SDI supports learners to use tools, materials and strategies to access the general preschool curriculum. - SDI helps learners to address their unique needs as result of the individual's disability.